Lucette

 While both Lucette and Yasmin contain the same hormones (oestrogen/ethinylestradiol and drospirenone/progestogen) in the same strengths, they cannot be considered the same medication.
 Lucette is manufactured by Gedeon Richter Plc, while Yasmin is made by Bayer AG.
 Lucette is the generic version of Yasmin, meaning it is often more affordable.

 Lucette and Yacella are both generic versions of Yasmin.
-While they are generally considered to be the same medication marketed under different names and therefore medically interchangeable, some individuals may experience differing side effects or effectiveness due to variations in their inactive ingredients and manufacturing processes.
+While they are generally considered the same medication marketed under different names and therefore medically interchangeable, some individuals may experience different side effects or levels of effectiveness due to variations in their inactive ingredients and manufacturing processes.

 Yes.
 Because Lucette contains artificial variations of both oestrogen (ethinylestradiol) and progestogen (drospirenone) that work together to prevent pregnancy, it is classified as a combined contraceptive pill.
 As a result, Lucette and other COCs are different from the ‘mini’ pill, which just contains progestogen.

 No, Lucette tablets are contraceptive pills designed to prevent pregnancy.
 This differs from emergency contraception, which is used when there is a chance you may become pregnant after unprotected sex.
-Lucette must be taken regularly for it to offer protection.
+Lucette must be taken regularly to provide protection.

 If you are considering delaying your period, it’s advisable to consult your doctor or a clinician beforehand.